Suicide, self-harm, and suicide-related behaviours in Canada: Suicide mortality

 Preliminary data

-To improve the accuracy of national suicide statistics, PHAC will update this report on a regular basis.
+To improve the accuracy of national suicide statistics, PHAC will update this report on an annual basis.
 Updates apply to suicide deaths for the latest available year and for past years in the report.
 Data may be updated multiple times.
 We expect that the yearly count of suicide deaths will increase with updates.

 Data differences